learn-systemverilog/learn-systemverilog-api/README.md

   - Format: `{"stderr": "..."}`
 - **output**: A JSON encoded string representing the transpiled JavaScript code.
 This means that the transpilation was successful.
   - Format: `var Module = typeof Module !== 'undefined' ?
 Module : {};\n\n// --...`

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Some things we need:
+- Tests;
+- Workspace isolation and security;
+- C++ to JavaScript transpilation time and output size;